 George S Abood of Bridgeville ,Pennsylvania.
 He flew on the "Yankee Rebel" B24 Liberator.
-Last mission was on 7/25/1944 and he was shot down over St. Lo.
-Was declared MIA and then was a POW and sent to Stalag IV.
-George survived being in a prison camp and the Black Death March.
+Last mission was on 7/25/1944 and he was shot down over St. Lo/Marginey, France.
+George was declared MIA and then was a POW.
+He sent to Stalag VI and Stalag Luft IV.
+George survived being in a prison camps and the Black Death March across Germany.

 Both George Abood and George Shady were on the Black Death March across Germany.
-When George Shady became ill during the march, a German solider told Abood that he had to carry his cousin or both would be shot.
-Abood carried his cousin 300 miles until they were liberated at the end of the march.
-Abood was imprisoned for a year and lost 40lbs in the process.
+Their march started on 2/6/1945.
+When George Shady became ill during the march, a German solider told George Abood that he had to carry his cousin or both would be shot.
+Abood carried his cousin 300 miles until they were liberated at the end of the march on 4/26/1945.
+George Abood was a POW from 7/25/1944 until he was liberated on 4/26/1945 by allied forces.
+George lost 40lbs in the process.

 Units served with

 The 389th Bomb Group, known in more familiar terms as "the Sky Scorpions", flew strategic bombing missions in B-24 Liberators from Hethel, England.
 They also sent detachments to join bases in North Africa at Benghazi No. 10, Libya, between 3 July 1943...